Fusion-Party-Aus/Formal-Documents/Constitution.md

 2) where no annual subscription is payable—

-   1. the Secretary has made a written request to the Member to confirm that he or she wishes to remain a Member; and
+   a) the Secretary has made a written request to the Member to confirm that he or she wishes to remain a Member; and

    2. the Member has not, within 14 days of receiving that request, confirmed in writing that they wish to remain a Member.